elixir-lang/elixir/lib/elixir/pages/operators.md

 # Operators

-This document covers operators in Elixir, how they are parsed, how they can be defined, and how they can be overridden.
+This document is a complete reference of operators in Elixir, how they are parsed, how they can be defined, and how they can be overridden.

 ## Operator precedence and associativity